phasorpy.phasor#

 \[ \begin{align}\begin{aligned}F_{DC} &= \frac{1}{K} \sum_{k=0}^{K-1} F_{k}\\G &= \frac{1}{K} \sum_{k=0}^{K-1} F_{k} \cos{\left (2 \pi h \frac{k}{K} \right )} \cdot \frac{1}{F_{DC}}\\S &= \frac{1}{K} \sum_{k=0}^{K-1} F_{k} \sin{\left (2 \pi h \frac{k}{K} \right )} \cdot \frac{1}{F_{DC}}\end{aligned}\end{align} \]If \(F_{DC} = 0\), the phasor coordinates are undefined (resulting in NaN or infinity).
 Use NaN-aware software to further process the phasor coordinates.

-The phasor coordinates may be zero, for example, in case of only constant background in time-resolved signals, or as the result of linear combination of non-zero spectral phasors coordinates.
+The phasor coordinates may be zero, for example, in the case of only constant background in time-resolved signals, or as the result of a linear combination of non-zero spectral phasor coordinates.

 Examples